ericsson-iap/python-sample-app/README.md

   - The `iamBaseUrl`, as the `/sample-app/python/hello` endpoint of this sample App first communicates with IAM to obtain a client token (login) before returning the "Hello World!!" string output.
-  - The `authenticationType` defines the authentication method the sample app will use to communicate with IAM - set to `client-x509` for mTLS or `client-secret` for TLS.
   - The `platformCaCertSecretName` and `platformCaCertFileName` to enable secure TLS communication.
 Refer to
     [App Certificate Provisioning Developer Guide](https://developer.intelligentautomationplatform.ericsson.net/#capabilities/app-cert-provisioning/developer-guide)
      to understand how certificates are loaded into the App during instantiation for secure communication.
+  - The `logEndpoint` endpoint  designed to capture log data supports only mTLS communication.
-  - The `appSecretName`, `logEndpoint`, `appKeyFileName`, `appCertFileName` for mTLS communication.
+  - The `appSecretName`, `appKeyFileName`, `appCertFileName` for mTLS communication.
 For more information on the variable values required, see [App Logging Developer Guide to Produce logs](https://developer.intelligentautomationplatform.ericsson.net/#capabilities/app-logging/how-to-produce-logs?chapter=identify-environment-and-secret-variables-names).